actionschnitzel/PiGro-Aid-/README.md

 - If you have installed PiGro via Pi-Apps, you will automatically receive an update notification.
 - If you have installed PiGro via Package you can check for updates in the About TAB.
-- If you have installed PiGro via the official Repo APT will handle the updates.

 #### Work on the next major update takes more time than expected.
 -Many backend changes